9991S/HappyPlants/SoftwareRequirementsSpecification.md

 #### 3.9.1 User Interfaces
 The User interfaces that will be implented are:
-- Dashboard - lists all session and makes it possible to filter sessions
-- Session Page - shows detailed information about the session and makes it possible to connect session attendants for example via messaging system
+- Register - provides a registration form
 - Login - this page is used to log in
-- Register - provides a registration form
-- Overwiew of personal sessions - shows all the sessions a user participates in
-- Friend List - friends can be added
-- Profile - makes it possible to post information about yourself, might provide messaging feature, also shows additional information about users (for example: Language, country, favorite games, etc.)
+- Dashboard - lists all registered plants and makes it possible to get to the other features.
+- Reminder - A List of all current and oncoming reminders
+- Learn about plants - Shows articles
+- Learn about bugs - shows pictures
 - Settings - shows the settings

 #### 3.9.2 Hardware Interfaces